PCIFS/Documentation/Server Setup.md

 3. Select Amazon Linux from the "Quick Start" Section of Application and OS Images (AMI) Section
 4. Instance Type -  t3.micro
 5. Select your generated Key Pair (or go and create one now and return here if you dont see one to select)
+6. In Network Settings, click "Create Security Group" and check the following boxes:
+    - Allow SSH traffic from Anywhere
+    - Allow HTTPS traffic from Anywhere
+    - Allow HTTP traffic from Anywhere
-6. Everything else can be left default.
+8. Everything else can be left default.
 Select Launch Instance.
-7. Attach the correct elastic IP to the new instance.
+9. Attach the correct elastic IP to the new instance.
-    - Go to the Elastic IPS tab on the left
+    - Go to the Elastic IPS tab on the left sidebar
-    - select the Correct IP to attach  to new server
+    - Select the Correct IP to attach  to new server
-    - Go to Actions (top of page and Associate Elastic IP)
+    - Go to Actions (top of page) and select Associate Elastic IP
     - Select Instance
     - Choose your newly created instance in the Instance field.
     - Click the Associate button at the bottom of screen.